Part 1: What is my baseline risk of dementia?

 1.Age

-When you’re 60, the chances of you having dementia at that time is only about 1-2%.
-When you’re 90, that number goes up to 30-50%.
+When you’re 60, the chances of you having dementia is very low — only about 1-2%.
+When you’re in your 90’s, that number goes up to 30-40%.

 Saying dementia risk goes up with age is over simplified – it’s not age that’s necessarily doing the damage, it’s all those years of daily habits that catch up to us the longer we live.